iiasa/central-asia-storage/README.md

 Hence, more information on the structure of the model can be found [here](https://docs.messageix.org/projects/global/en/latest/).

 ## What is unique about this project?
-This project analyzes the role of long duration storage in resolving trasnboundary water and energy conflicts in Central Asia.
+This project analyzes the role of long duration storage in resolving transboundary water and energy conflicts in Central Asia.
 The analysis combines a bottom-up GIS-based data of potential sites for building seasonal pumped hydropower storage (SPHS) with a system-level water-energy optimization model.
 We use the data of SPHS sites in Central Asia from a global analysis by [Hunt el al. 2020](https://www.nature.com/articles/s41467-020-14555-y).
 This global dataset is freely available as a map showing different sites and their estimated costs ([see this link](https://www.google.com/maps/d/u/0/viewer?mid=1O9aK_dTL3mDOgLgY2G0BSgmlHqRNSlHA&ll=39.428912967790694%2C67.41181640624998&z=6)).
 The energy-water system model is then used to analyze the role of SPHS compared to other alternatives in future high renewable scenarios in the region.

 |Figure 1: Map of seasonal pumped hydropower storage projects in Central Asia
 |:--:|